OriginProtocol/dshop/README.md

 **Notes**
  - The `release` branch will be deployed to Heroku
- - The release branch is far behing master and has some [known issues](https://github.com/OriginProtocol/dshop/issues/987).
+ - The release branch is far behind master and has some [known issues](https://github.com/OriginProtocol/dshop/issues/987).
 Help wanted from the community to help fixing this!